Support for online Delegated Authorisers

 Information yellow icon

-Using this function will email a one-time password to the user.
-This one-time password will expire after 4 hours.
+Using this function will email a one-time passphrase to the user.
+This one-time passphrase will expire after 6 hours.

 Note: